adityarao225/adityarao225/README.md

 # Aditya Rao

 🚀 Hi there!
-I'm a recent graduate in Electrical Engineering from USC, with a keen focus on Machine Learning and Data Science.
+I'm a graduate in Electrical Engineering from USC, with a keen focus on Machine Learning and Data Science.
 My passion?
 Enhancing the world with cutting-edge AI and immersive AR/VR experiences 🌟🤖.

 ### Here's a snapshot:
 - Innovating with Intelligence: Where engineering meets ingenuity, creating advanced, user-centric tech solutions.